Zhuph31/MPI_force_calcuator/README.md

 # parallel_assignment_1
-coee for 1747 parallel programming assignment 1
+code for 1747 parallel programming assignment 1

 # BUILD
 This project is build with CMake.